Section I – Define query population (upper left panel)

 Use the three radio buttons to select an ESRD population from the entire U.S., a selected ESRD network, or specific states/territories.
 Clicking on “Selected ESRD Networks” will default to network 1; click on the drop-down arrow to the right of the selection box to choose a different network from the drop-down list.
 You can select only one network.
 Similarly, clicking on “Selected States/Territories” will default to Alabama; choose a different state/territory from the drop-down list.
 You can select only one state or territory.
 Hover your mouse over the criteria title for more details.

 Step 2: Choose a range of data years

 Use the slider bar to specify the range of years for your query.
-The default selection is 2014 to 2017.
+The default selection is the most recent five years.
 Drag the round button left and right to change the start and end year for your query population.

 Step 3: Choose age

 Use the five radio buttons to choose patient age ranges for your query.
 By default the range is all ages.
 Click on “0-17” to choose the pediatric population, or click “18+” or “65+.”
 Use the last radio button to choose a specific age group.
 Click on the drop-down arrow and choose from the drop-down list.
 You can choose one or multiple age groups, or click “Select All” to include all age groups and click “Deselect All” to clear your selection.

 Choose the sex of your query population using the three checkboxes.
 Default is both sexes and unknown.

 Use the drop-down menu to choose races for your population.
 Click on “Select All” or “Deselect All” to choose all races or deselect all races.
 You can choose multiple races.

 You can choose ethnicity for your population using these three checkboxes.
 Default is all ethnicities and unknown.